-- I posted a great recipe on Robbie Burns Day for a traditional Colcannon aka Bubble & Sqeak.
-Essentially it is a hearty dish of cabbage, potatoes, sausage and beer.
+- Colcannon.
+Essentially it is a hearty dish of cabbage, potatoes, and beer.

-- Lynn Crawford, one of my favorite chefs, recently shared her family recipe for Beer Batter Halibut.
-Not as great as Lord D’s version which launched their family seafood restaurant “back in the day”, but that recipe is MIA.
+- Beer Batter Halibut.
+Not as great as Lord D’s version which launched their family seafood restaurant “back in the day“, but that recipe is MIA.

 - Fine Cooking has some great St. Paddy’s Day recipes online, including this great chocolate stout cake made with Guinness.